cyborginstitute/taskfile/docs/source/internals.rst

       The default distribution of tasklist has no enabled targets that build the :var:`FUTURE_FILTER` task lists.
 If you want to build a future task list, you will need to un-comment these sections.
-See the ":doc:`configuration`" and ":doc:`usage`"
-      tutorials for more information on this process.
+See the ":doc:`configuration`" document for more information on this process.

 .. variable:: FUTURE_KEYWORDS